knative/serving/docs/spec/spec.md

   ...

 # spec contains one of several possible rollout styles
-spec:  # One of "runLatest" or "pinned"
+spec:  # One of "runLatest", "release", "pinned" (DEPRECATED), or "manual"

-  # Example, only one of runLatest or pinned can be set in practice.
+  # Example, only one of "runLatest", "release", "pinned" (DEPRECATED), or "manual" can be set in practice.
   runLatest:
     configuration:  # serving.knative.dev/v1alpha1.ConfigurationSpec
       # +optional.
 The build resource to instantiate to produce the container.